 Preparing for your prom night can be a daunting task, especially when you’re not yet sure about the type of look you want to capture.
 But rest assured ladies!
 By giving yourself ample time for all the planning and prep work needed for the perfect prom look, you’ll surely stand out from the crowd at your party.

-And January is the ideal time to get your complete checklist, beauty/fitness to-dos and most importantly, prom dress shopping dates in order!
+Now is the ideal time to get your complete checklist, beauty/fitness to-dos and most importantly, prom dress shopping dates in order!
 Before you know it, time is just going to fly by and you’ll soon find yourself days away from one of the most important moments of your life.
 There’s a lot to consider now.
 But let’s zero in on one area that for many ladies, can be the most important of them all: Finding the Right Prom Dress.
-With all the fashion posts and articles about what’s trending for 2014, you can be swayed into thinking that there’s only a handful of fashion styles deemed acceptable for the upcoming season.
+With all the fashion posts and articles about what’s trending, you can be swayed into thinking that there’s only a handful of fashion styles deemed acceptable for the upcoming season.
 And although there’s nothing wrong with wearing a cute and trendy piece, you should see if it’s the right fit for your personal style, taste and importantly, body type.
 The right dress can certainly highlight and accentuate the best features of your shape.
 So here we’ve created a helpful guide towards finding the most flattering and complementing dress tailored especially for you:

 First off, it’s important to take some time to determine your body type (that is, if you haven’t done so already).
 Here’s a great article to find out in 5 easy ways.